The success story of “Purpose Tea”

 Unlike black or green tea, purple tea offers a blend of mild flavors that are said to be free of bitterness and astringency.
 Grown only in Kenya, at altitudes between 1,300-2,300m, purple tea starts out green like most other teas, but gradually turns purple as it matures.

-Some early research has noted the anti-cancer and natural fat-burning properties of purple tea.
+Some early research has noted purple tea's natural anti-cancer and fat-burning properties.
 It has a mild to medium flavor, with a sweet aftertaste.
 Because it is grown at high altitudes, this tea variety has a higher content of anthocyanins, a type of antioxidant.

-Also thanks to being grown at high altitude, the plant is exposed to more sunlight, thereby creating the unique color and composition of purple tea.
+Also because it is grown at a higher altitude, the plant is exposed to more sunlight, which creates the unique color and composition of purple tea.

 In addition to providing higher levels of antioxidants than blueberries or green tea, purple tea also helps improve nerve cell function and lower blood sugar levels, making it ideal for those struggling with diabetes.